-Change is urgently needed to protect our people and our planet.
+There has never been a more critical time to bring together the key players in NSW to create the change that is urgently needed, to protect our people and our planet.
 The statistics for both food waste and food insecurity are shocking, coupled with the recent need for emergency food relief resulting from the pandemic, bushfires, drought and floods.
-Australia wastes 7.6 million tonnes of food every year.
+Australia wastes 7.6 million tonnes of food every year1.
 If this was rescued, it would be enough to feed everyone in Australia for six months.

 The problems are both huge and inherently connected, but both are invisible and have social, economic and environmental implications.
-Whilst Australia has set targets to halve food waste and to reduce emissions by 43%, progress has been slow.
-We believe Australia should spearhead action towards these goals, seizing the incredible opportunity for innovation and economic growth.
+Whilst NSW has set targets to halve food waste and emissions by 2030, progress has been slow.
+We believe NSW should spearhead action towards these goals, seizing the incredible opportunity for innovation and economic growth.

-A society and its leaders are judged by how they treat their most vulnerable, and by the legacy they leave for future generations.
+NSW citizens want real action on climate change, with 67% of voters saying this is an important part of their vote at the next election2.
+It is a booming state, underpinned by great resources, but a society and its leaders are judged by how they treat their most vulnerable, and by the legacy they leave for future generations.

-We need leadership, and we need it now.
+We need your leadership, and we need it now.